calebweldon/ExplodingKittens/README.md

 # Mutation Testing
  - In order to check whether the shuffle method works, I compare cards at specific indices before and after shuffling.
 This mutation test may occasionally fail (due to an equivalent mutant) on the off chance that a copy of the same card somehow ends up in the same index.

+# Code Coverage
+ - The getCardCount() method in TurnController is purely a helper method for testing and arguably does not need code coverage.